This page is currently under review

-The quality assurance of the Independent schools is an ongoing process designed to ensure that all users have confidence in the services delivered by these schools.
-In the first instance schools were asked to complete the Quality Assurance process.
-This involved providing written documentation which was followed up with a visit from the Suffolk Quality Assurance team.
-Independent Schools are required to share termly performance data as part of the monitoring process.
-If there are issues identified with any school as result of this process the QA team will follow up with visits and rigorous monitoring of the school.
+The quality assurance (QA) of providers is an ongoing process designed to ensure that all users have confidence in the services delivered by these schools.
+In the first instance, providers are asked to complete the QA process.
+This involves providing written documentation such as policies and procedures which is then followed up with a visit from the QAPD team.

 - Health and Safety

 - Progress and Achievement

 - Pupil and parent/carer views